10 Quick Tips to Lower Your Trucking Insurance Premium

 7. Shop rates BEFORE you make major changes

 If you’re a Leased on Owner Op looking to establish your own DOT authority or simply looking to hire a new driver, get a quote on what it will cost you FIRST.
-Same goes with which state you choose to operate your business:

 8. Some states are simply more expensive